ember-community-russia/awesome-ember/README.md

 - [ember-angle-bracket-invocation-polyfill](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill) - This addon provides a polyfill for angle bracket invocation syntax as described in RFC 311.
 - [ember-named-arguments-polyfill](https://github.com/rwjblue/ember-named-arguments-polyfill) - Polyfills support for named arguments for Ember 2.10 through 3.0.
+- [ember-native-class-polyfill](https://github.com/pzuraq/ember-native-class-polyfill) - This addon provides a polyfill for the native class behavior that was proposed in Ember RFCs #240 and #337.
 - [ember-router-service-polyfill](https://github.com/rwjblue/ember-router-service-polyfill) - This addon provides a best effort polyfill for the ember-routing-router-service feature added in Ember 2.15.

  ### Process management